Skip to content

 Ablation Study

-Static vs. Dynamic Rectification (CIFAR-10 backdoor, n=1)
+Static vs Dynamic Rectification (CIFAR-10 Backdoor, \(n=1\))

-Configuration OA↑ ASR↓ Note
+Config OA↑ ASR↓ Description

 Patched model (n=20) 89.70 12.19 Neuron pruning, OA loss

-Static rectifying (n=1) 92.93 2.57 Only the final layer edited
+Static rectifying (n=1) 92.93 2.57 Edit last layer only

-Dynamic rectifying (n=1) 93.65 1.34 Attribution localization + iterative editing
+Dynamic rectifying (n=1) 93.65 1.34 Attribution localization + Iterative editing

 Key Findings

-• Extreme Data Efficiency: With a single clean sample, dynamic rectification reduces ASR on CIFAR-10 from 99.94% to 1.34% while leaving OA virtually unchanged (93.67→93.65).
+• Extreme Data Efficiency: With only 1 clean sample, dynamic rectification reduces ASR from 99.94% to 1.34% on CIFAR-10 while keeping OA nearly constant (93.67→93.65).

 Highlights & Insights